dipo0x/Book-Store-API/README.md

 This an API which has been put in place just to make you order for books, upload books with price, image and all, pay and automtically download books

 # Installation
 To install required packages, all you need to do is quite simple as long as you have [pip](https://pypi.org/project/pip/).
-There's a requirement.txt file in the root directory so run ``` pip install -r requirements.txt``` to have them installed.
+There's a requirements.txt file in the root directory so run ``` pip install -r requirements.txt``` to have them installed.
 Ive filtered some packages you won't need but couldn't help it all

 # Usage